resource-watch/api-infrastructure/k8s-aws/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.1.4/docs/examples/alb-ingress-controller.yaml
 ```

 Note: The ALB Ingress Controller requires setting the name of the cluster in the configuration file (see step 3 of the "Deploy ALB Ingress Controller section [here](https://aws.amazon.com/pt/premiumsupport/knowledge-center/eks-alb-ingress-controller-setup/)).
-For the development cluster, you should do:
+As an example for the development cluster, you should do:

 ```shell
 kubectl apply -f ingress/development/alb-ingress-controller.yaml